luizbgomide/sovereign/feats.md

 ## Authority

 You have an uncanny kind of charisma about you, one that makes others instinctively follow your instructions and further your causes.
 At level 1, this is a knack of charm and personal magnetism, while level 2 might suggest latent magical powers or an ancient bloodline of sorcerous rule.
 Where this Feat refers to followers, it means NPCs who have voluntarily chosen to be in your service.
-PCs never count as followers.

 - **Level 1**: Gain Lead as a bonus skill.
 Once per day, you can make a request from an NPC who is not openly hostile to you, rolling a Cha/Lead skill check at a difficulty of the NPC’s Morale score.
 If you succeed, they will comply with the request, provided it is not significantly harmful or extremely uncharacteristic.
 - **Level 2**: Those who follow you are fired with confidence.
 Any NPC being directly led by you gains a Morale and hit roll bonus equal to your Lead skill and a +1 bonus on all skill checks.
 Your followers and henchmen will not act against your interests unless under extreme pressure.